mmousawy/ziggurat/README.md

 ## What is Ziggurat?

-A complete development toolchain for building websites including a simple dynamic site router with Markdown support written in Node and PHP.
+A complete development toolchain with dynamic site routing and Markdown support for PHP websites.

 ## Features